Hsins/yogurt/README.md

 - [`drawio`](./bucket/drawio.json): A diagramming and whiteboarding desktop app based on Electron that wraps the core draw.io editor.
 - [`irontcl`](./bucket/irontcl.json): A binary distribution of Tcl and Tk by Eyrie Solutions.
 Providing signed binaries for Windows, based on the latest official release.
-- [`komodoide`](./bucket/KomodoIDE.json):An universal IDE provides more robust functionality such as debugging, unit testing, code refactoring and code profiling.
+- [`komodoide`](./bucket/KomodoIDE.json): An universal IDE provides more robust functionality such as debugging, unit testing, code refactoring and code profiling.
+- [`magicsplat-tcl`](./bucket/magicsplat-tcl.json): The Magicsplat Tcl/Tk for Windows distribution.
+A binary Windows Installer based distribution of Tcl/Tk for Windows systems.
+It includes commonly used libraries, extensions and development tools.

 ## References